opencodeco/phpctl/README.md

 > bash phpctl-installer.sh ~/bin
 > ```

+Homebrew
+`brew install opencodeco/phpctl/phpctl`

+Or add the `oppencodeco` tap with `brew tap opencodeco/phpctl` and then `brew install phpctl`

 #### Update
 You can re-run the installer or use the `self-update` command:
 ```shell
 phpctl self-update
 ```

+For those using Homebrew `brew upgrade opencodeco/phpctl/phpctl` or when run `brew update`

 ## Usage
 Then you can use `phpctl` or `pctl` with a subcommand: